benkehoe/aws-lambda-api-event-utils/README.md

     },
     "required": ["some_field"]
 }
-# With fastjsonschema, compiled schemas can be used with the
+# With fastjsonschema, use CompiledFastJSONSchema({ ... }) to
-# CompiledFastJSONSchema class
+# compile your schema for faster evaluation

 # any decorator from the package provides the base functionality
 # of @api_event_handler